JacopoMereu/UnitCommitmentProblemOnCPLEX/README.md

 # UnitCommitmentProblemOnCPLEX
- DS Project on IBM CPLEX OptimizationStudio
+ DS Project on IBM CPLEX OptimizationStudio by Jacopo Mereu.
+The original problem can be found here: https://www.researchgate.net/publication/3413226_Varying_fitness_functions_in_genetic_algorithm_constrained_optimization_The_cutting_stock_and_unit_commitment_problems